Nurul Islam (lawyer): Revolution

 On April 26, 1964, Nurul Islam joined the Rohingya Independence Front with Jafar Habib as founding members.
 Their goal was to transform north Arakan into a Rohingya autonomous state.
 After graduating from the University of Yangon, Islam became the vice-president of the Rohingya Patriotic Front in 1974.
 In August 1975, the RPF headed to the Bangladeshi border to acquire weapons and conduct paramilitary training.
 During this time, Islam was the foreign secretary of the group.
 A year later, he contributed his writing to the RPF constitution, Rohingyas' Outcry and Demands.
 However, he left the RPF in August 1978 due to the alleged incompetence of RPF leader, Jafar Habib.
 He eventually joined the Rohingya Solidarity Organization in 1982.
 Because of splits between Islam and Mohammed Yunus within the RSO, his faction united with the RPF to form the Arakan Rohingya Islamic Front on June 30, 1986.
 This merger officially finalized on August 22, 1987.

-During the 1990s, Islam moved to Japan where he served as vice religious organizer for the Burmese Rohingya Association in Japan (based in the Ōmiya ward of Saitama).
-His brother, Anwar Islam, was arrested by the SLORC while assisting the Student Youth Party for the Development of Mayu (Arakan) during the 1990 election.
+His brother, Mohammad Anwar was arrested by the SLORC while assisting the Student Youth Party for the Development of Mayu (Arakan) during the 1990 election.
 Junta authorities claimed he was assisting the RSO.
 On December 11, 1998, Islam merged ARIF and RSO to form the Arakan Rohingya National Organization.